largehadroncollider/lhcSiteSource/content/defconguide.md

 Many people enjoy giving away/selling/trading things at DEF CON that they make to commemorate the event, their groups, etc. -- stickers, vinyl, poker chips, t-shirts, and so on.
 Just like Pokemon, collect em all.
 Hell, get a few extras.

 There is also [Sticker Swap](https://x.com/dcstickerswap) where you can trade.
 Other swaps have been seen before too, including coffee, bourbon, cigar, etc. Look around!
 Badgelife comes into play here too.

+**DO NOT STICKER THE LVCC** they are very fussy about their new building staying clean.
+You will get banned from the property.
+There will be dedicated 'sticker walls' (aka giant banners) for you to decorate if you want at con.

 #### Challenge Coins